The Pre-registration Form for the NYS 4-H Rabbit Science Decathlon Contest can be found on the Fair Forms and Information page.

 - Reproduction & Genetics (involves questions about sexing, responsible breeding practices, general inheritance patterns) 3 divisions

 - Records & Project Evaluation/Management (participants MUST bring a NYS 4-H Rabbit or Cavy Project Record to the station.)
 They are evaluated on what they know and have recorded.
-Records are downloadable from the Rabbit Project page and the Cavy Project page.
+Records are downloadable from the Rabbit and Cavy Project page

 - Standards of Perfection.
 Novice, Juniors and Seniors will have an opportunity to use a standard of perfection reference at this station.
 Participants should be familiar with body types and know the difference between full arched, semi-arched, commercial, compact, and cylindrical body types.
 Questions about judging a rabbit will also be asked.